Description:

 Proof of Code:

-Place the following test inside the EggGameTest
+Place the following test inside the EggGameTest:

 Recommended Mitigation:

-function to include the egg transfer as well so the transfer and deposit will happen in one transaction like the EggHuntGame::depositEggToVault
+You can change the EggVault::depositEgg function to include the egg transfer as well so the transfer and deposit will happen in one transaction like the EggHuntGame::depositEggToVault function does.
+Of course, now the user will approve the EggVault instead of the EggHuntGame to transfer the NFT.

-functionality, you can still use mitigation #1 as a separate function to allow direct deposits and have the EggVault::depositEgg
+If you want to keep the original EggHuntGame::depositEggToVault functionality, you can still use mitigation #1 as a separate function to allow direct deposits and have the EggVault::depositEgg function only be callable from an approved mapping of EggHuntGames inside the EggVault or use openzeppelin's access control.

 Front-running depositEgg allows deposit ownership hijacking.